chenxichen95/GP-epilepsy_qa_system/README.md

 ![](./figure/model_frame.jpg)

 ## QA System Web Server
 We use Flask to build a background server, and write a front-end page.
-Our model deploy on the background server.
+Our model deployed on the background server.
 User can input their question, our system will return a answer.
 The front-end page as the following picture:
 ![](./figure/front-end_page.jpg)